corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 ## Repository Hoster CorDapp Configuration

 Configuration is loaded from `cordapps/config/corda-updates-app.conf` file in the node's folder.
-Repository hoster node is required only if `corda-flows` transport is used.
+Repository hoster node is required only if Corda transport is used.
 ```
 # Class that implements the SessionFilter interface.
 Optional.
 sessionFilter=com.my.app.MySessionFilter